hintron/slurm_quickstart/README.md

     scontrol show job

-You will see that the output of the script is printed to ~/slurm-<JOBID>.out for the user that submitted it on the node that it was run on.
-The output will show the host name of the node the script was run on, and what user it was run under.
+You will see that the output of the script is printed to `~/slurm-<JOBID>.out` for the user that submitted it on the node that it was run on.

 To cancel any pending or running jobs:

     scancel <JOBID>

 Congratulations!
 You now have a basic SLURM cluster that you can schedule jobs to!
-Hopefully you know enough to be dangerous.
+You now know enough to be dangerous.

 For more information on SLURM commands and use cases, visit [Quick Start User Guide][3].

 Also, read the man pages (e.g. `man slurm` or `man slurm.conf`).
 They are actually quite informative.

+Here is a [simple 8-minute introduction video on how to use SLURM][8].

 # More SLURM Commands